Allen-Synthesis/EuroPi/software/programming_instructions.md

 ![Thonny](https://i.imgur.com/UX4uQDO.jpg)

 ### Installing the firmware
-1. Download the [most recent .uf2](https://micropython.org/download/rp2-pico/) firmware from the MicroPython website.
+1. Download the [most recent firmware](https://micropython.org/download/rp2-pico/) from the MicroPython website.
-2. Holding down the white button labeled 'BOOTSEL' on the Raspberry Pi Pico, connect the module to your computer via the USB cable.
+4. Holding down the white button labeled 'BOOTSEL' on the Raspberry Pi Pico, connect the module to your computer via the USB cable.
-3. Open your file manager and drag and drop the downloaded .uf2 onto the new drive named 'RPI-RP2'.
+5. Open your file manager and drag and drop the downloaded .uf2 onto the new drive named 'RPI-RP2'.
-4. The Pico will automatically eject once the process is completed.
+6. The Pico will automatically eject once the process is completed.

 ### Installing the OLED library
 1. Disconnect the Pico from the USB cable.